conorspal/Mod-3-Autonomous-Rover/README.md

 # Mod-3-Autonomous-Rover
-Groups F's for Fun repository, for the Autonomous Rover algorithm
+Groups F's for Fun repository, for the Autonomous Rover algorithm WHtat the fuck is happening